 What happens if my child gets COVID at Camp?

-If a camper or staff member is diagnosed with COVID during the session, they will immediately be isolated and may well have to go home.
+If a camper or staff member is diagnosed with COVID during the session, they will immediately need to be isolated for 5 days.
+After day 5 they can either test negative and return to their bunk, or continue to mask indoors and sleep separately until day 10.
+Due to the isolation requirement, campers who test positive may well have to go home.
 This presents a number of challenges, most notably for campers coming from considerable distance.
 Glen Brook will have the means to keep campers safely at camp for as long as it takes for a parent or legal guardian to arrive.

 What happens if another child gets COVID at Camp?

 Campers who share a bunk room with the camper who tested positive are considered a close household contact.
 We will implement daily antigen testing for the bunk mates of anyone who tested positive in the 5 days following the last close contact.

 We do not anticipate requiring masks unless a case of COVID is identified.